 Institutional pressures on oil and gas will further drive up the need for inspections, such as ATEX, the two European Union (EU) directives that prescribe stringent minimum safety requirements for workplaces and equipment used in explosive atmospheres.

-High risk, high cost - the two guaranteed factors that loom greatest over most inspections in the oil and gas industry.
-Autonomous ground robots can do much to lower both factors, as this article will outline.
+High risk, high cost - the two guaranteed factors that loom greatest over most inspections.
+Autonomous robots in the oil and gas industry can do much to lower both factors, as this article will outline.

 Hazards of Human Inspections in Oil & Gas